skip to main content

 Make your everyday mindful.

 Mindfulness doesn’t have to done as specific set exercises.
 You can incorporate mindfulness into everyday activities.
 Next time you go for a walk, leave your distractions at home and take notice of your surroundings.
-At your next mealtime, try eating mindfully, and really observe your senses.
-When you’re doing mundane household chores, like washing up, allow yourself to observe your thoughts in an mindful way.
+For example, when you’re doing mundane household chores, like washing up or hanging out laundry, allow yourself to observe your thoughts in an mindful way.

 The more you do, the easier it will get, and the more you’ll feel the benefit.